amaddio/git-workshop/readme.md

 Git rebase helps to create a clean line of history without merge commits.

-If you are working alonine in your local and remote branches:
+If you are working alone in your local and remote branches:
 To switch the `git pull` strategy from `merge` to `rebase` adjust the config: `git config --global pull.rebase "true"`.
 Default rebasing merge strategy is not recommended for collaborative working!